-Baby’s onesies aren’t the only things that change when he is going through a growth spurt – his eating and sleeping patterns all may change temporarily during growth spurts.
+Baby’s onesies aren’t the only things that change when she is going through a growth spurt – her eating and sleeping patterns all may change temporarily during growth spurts.
 Growing is a lot of work, and it takes a lot of fuel to keep it going, both in terms of food and rest.
 More than that, though, it’s during deep sleep when babies produce the hormones that control their growth.
 Since babies triple their birth weight in the first year of life, that leaves a lot of growth to feed.
 Every little one is different, but in the first year, most babies experience growth spurts on a fairly regular basis, sometimes as often as every few weeks.
 Most growth spurts only last a few days, but they can last as long as a few weeks, in some cases.

 Sleep during growth spurts

 The effect that growth spurts can have on sleep is a little unpredictable – a growth spurt can send a child who had either completely or almost grown out of night feedings back to needing a midnight snack or three, making sleep a lot more restless and brief.
 On the other hand, children going through growth spurts often add extra naps to their day, and may even sleep longer at night.